MicrosoftDocs/iis-docs/iis/ftp-extensibility-reference/native-code-api-reference/ftp-native-code-extensibility-api-reference.md

 # FTP Native-Code Extensibility API Reference

-This section describes the native-code APIs that developers use to extend the functionality of the FTP 7.5 service for IIS 7.5.
+This section describes the native-code APIs that developers use to extend the functionality of the FTP service for IIS 7.5 and later.

 ## In This Section